urbandrone/futils/readme_jsdoc.md

 | **NPM**    | `npm i futils`                                                           |

-##### Step 2: The expected result
+## Step 2: The expected result
-By completing the tutorial, you should have a working text processor which allows to encode the contents of a text file with the help of a parser.
+By completing the tutorial, you should have a working text processor which allows to obfuscate the contents of a text file with the help of a parser.

-##### Step 3: Modeling types
+## Step 3: Modeling types
 To model the types, we make use of the **ADT** package.
 ```
 const { adt: {Type} } = futils;
 ```

-###### Matrix
+#### Matrix
-Start by creating a `Matrix` data type with the `Type` function.
+We start by creating a `Matrix` data type with the `Type` function.
 You can use `Type` and `UnionType` in your programs to add more clarity to it and create your own data types and enumeration types.
 The signature of `Type` looks like this:

-> `Type :: String -> Array String -> DataTypeConstructor`.
+`Type :: String -> Array String -> DataTypeConstructor`.

 The `Matrix` data type is going to carry the individual shifting matrix for the characters of a given string.
 ```